For business owners who want AI working today

 Build me a morning email briefing skill.
 Every morning, I want it to read my [Gmail] from the last 48 hours (read-only, never mark anything as read), categorise every email into one of these buckets: Urgent, Client, New Enquiry, Personal/Network, [AI] Newsletter, Other/Noise.
 For each email it should pull the sender, subject, timestamp, a 1-2 sentence summary, and a clear action if one exists.
 For newsletter specifically, write a 2-3 sentence gist of the actual content with any tools, models or ideas worth knowing about.

-Then produce a single self-contained HTML file saved to my desktop (or a folder I specify) with: a header overview of the day's inbox, tab buttons to filter by category, email cards with action checkboxes, a keyword search bar, a simple bar chart of email distribution by category, and a tight 2-3 sentence summary of the most urgent things I need to act on today.
+Then produce a single self-contained HTML file saved to Claude-Cowork/Automations/Ops & Analytics with: a header overview of the day's inbox, tab buttons to filter by category, email cards with action checkboxes, a keyword search bar, a simple bar chart of email distribution by category, and a tight 2-3 sentence summary of the most urgent things I need to act on today.
+The visual design must stay consistent on every run: keep the same typography, color system, spacing, and layout patterns; only refresh the underlying content for that day.

 The file should work as static HTML by default, with JS only used for filtering and interactivity.
 No external dependencies.
 Mobile-friendly.
 Use today's date in the filename.